ElyDoodson/AireLogicCLI/README.md

 My CLI has this, along with a few additional features.

 ## Running CLI app + Tests
 In order to run the CLI app, you should only have to run main.py via python 3.
-There are no external python modules needed to install so default python is all that is required.
+I found that running it in bash doesn't update in real time so best results are in an IDE I think (I used VSCode) There are no external python modules needed to install so default python is all that is required.
-TTo run the tests, use a console with the command "python -m unittest discover -p 'test_*' -b" to run all tests.
+To run the tests, use a console with the command:

+`python -m unittest discover -p 'test_*' -b`

 ## Comments
 This is my first time code a full stack project.
 I've tried my best over the past few weeks to research what is the best way to do x, y and z when it came to the project, however, as you likely know there is about 30 ways to do some things in python sometimes so without professional guidance i just had to pick the one that made most sense to me and the project.